jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 The system employs a multi-agent approach to break down complex reasoning problems into specialized tasks:
 - **Decomposition**: Complex questions are broken into research and expert reasoning steps
 - **Specialization**: Each agent focuses on specific capabilities (planning, research, calculation, quality control)
-- **Quality Control**: Critic agents provide feedback and validation at each step
+- **Quality Control**: Critic agent provides feedback and validation at each step
 - **Traceability**: Complete reasoning traces show how answers were derived
 - **Robustness**: Error handling and retry logic ensure reliable operation